In this article, we’ll explain how to install WordPress and multiple WordPress on localhost.

 Installation Folder and Admin Account.

-This will allow us to choose the folder where the Bitnami WordPress stack will be install.
+Here, you have to choose the folder to install the Bitnami WordPress stack.
 And in Admin Account, we’ll provide details about the admin who will run the application.

 This will install the Bitnami stack to the selected folder.
 After selecting the folder, click on the Next button.